 During 2012 the Espresso Group completed a number of important corporate transactions and organisational changes, which in recent years have led the Espresso Group towards a more marked divisional structure that principally involves the centralisation of strategic decisions relating to each area of activity.
 These transactions, which mainly concerned the area of local newspapers, led to various changes that meant changing the scope of some of the cash-generating units ("CGUs") for local publishing titles which previously constituted individual CGUs.
-To be precise, the figures for the "Alto Adige-Trentino" CGU have been considered together with those of the "Finegil Editoriale Nord-Ovest" CGU; the figures for the "Messaggero Veneto" and "Il Piccolo" CGUs have been considered together with those of the "Free Press" CGU has been considered together with those of the "Free Press" CGU has been considered together with that of the "Finegil Centro-Sud" CGU.
+To be precise, the figures for the "Alto Adige-Trentino" CGU have been considered together with those of the "Finegil Editoriale Nord-Ovest" CGU; the figures for the "Messaggero Veneto" and "Il Piccolo" CGUs have been considered together with those of the figure for the "Free Press" CGU has been considered together with that of the "Finegil Centro-Sud" CGU.
 In the above table, "Local newspapers" includes the figures for the following CGUs which have been grouped together: Finegil Editoriale Nord-Ovest, Finegil Editoriale Centro-Sud, Finegil Editoriale Livorno and La Nuova Sardegna.

+Frequencies:

+(in thousands of euro) 31.12.2012 31.12.2011

-Frequencies: 31.12.2012 31.12.2011 Radio frequencies 83,728 83,728 Television frequencies - 138,283 Total 83,728 222,011
+Radio frequencies 83,728 83,728

+Television frequencies 138,283

+Total 83,728 222,011

-During 2012, the DTV frequencies held by the Editoriale L'Espresso Group were reclassified to "Other intangible assets with a definite useful life", based on the consideration that the concession granted on 28 June 2012 to use certain DTV frequencies lasts for 20 years.
+During 2012, the DTV frequencies held by the Editoriale L'Espresso Group were reclassified to " Concessions, licences, trademarks and similar rights", based on the consideration that the concession granted on 28 June 2012 to use certain DTV frequencies lasts for 20 years.
 The useful life of these assets was therefore set at 20 years.

-Goodwill: (in thousands of euro) 31.12.2012 31.12.2011 Energy sector (Sorgenia Group) 252,559 254,159 Media Sector (Editoriale L'Espresso Group) 140,337 140,337 Healthcare sector (Kos Group) 173,279 166,914 Automotive sector (Sogefi Group) 128,638 128,637 Total 694,813 690,047
+Goodwill: (in thousands of euro) 31.12.2012 31.12.2011 Energy sector (Sorgenia Group) 252,559 254,159 Media Sector (Editoriale L'Espresso Group) 140,337 140,337 Healthcare sector (Kos Group) 173,279 166,914 Automotive sector (Sogefi Group) 128,638 128,637 Other (from consolidation of the subsidiary Cir) 35,419 Total 694,813 725,466